Induction lamp: History

-In 2006, Luxim introduced a projector lamp product trade-named LIFI.
-The company further extended the technology with light source products in instrument, entertainment, street, area, and architectural lighting applications among others throughout 2007 and 2008.
+In 2006, Luxim introduced a projector-lamp product trade-named LIFI.
+The company further extended the technology with light-source products in instrument, entertainment, street, area, and architectural lighting applications among others throughout 2007 and 2008.

 In 2009, Ceravision Limited introduced the first high-efficiency plasma (HEP) lamp under the trade name Alvara.
 This lamp replaces the opaque ceramic waveguide in earlier lamps with an optically clear quartz waveguide that increases efficiency.
-In previous lamps, the burner, or bulb, was very efficient—but the opaque ceramic waveguide severely obstructed the projection of light.
+In previous lamps, the burner, or bulb, was very efficient, but the opaque ceramic waveguide severely obstructed the projection of light.
 A quartz waveguide passes all the light from the plasma.

-In 2012, Topanga Technologies introduced a line of advanced plasma lamps (APL), driven by a solid state radio frequency (RF) driver, thereby circumventing the limited life of magnetron-based drivers, with system power of 127 and 230 volts and system efficacies of 96 and 87 lumen/watt, with a CRI of about 70.
+In 2012, Topanga Technologies introduced a line of advanced plasma lamps (APL), driven by a solid-state radio-frequency (RF) driver, thereby circumventing the limited life of magnetron-based drivers, with system power of 127 and 230 volts and system efficacies of 96 and 87 lumen/watt, with a CRI of about 70.

-Several companies licensed this technology and it became the viable energy saving solution for lighting retrofit and upgrades before LED lighting reached a viable efficacy solution point.
-It was widely utilized in roadway and high mast applications around the world replacing 400 watt, 750 watt and 1000 watt metal halide and high pressure sodium systems.
-The light emitting plasma (LEP) solution was great as it offered a much higher lumen density than its HID counterparts, approximately 50% power reduction and could be at full intensity in around 45-60 seconds from either a cold or hot strike, unlike its HID predecessors.
+Several companies licensed this technology and it became the viable energy-saving solution for lighting retrofits and upgrades before LED lighting reached a viable efficacy solution point.
+It was widely used in roadway and high-mast applications around the world, replacing 400-watt, 750-watt and 1000-watt metal-halide and high-pressure sodium systems.
+The light-emitting plasma (LEP) solution was great as it offered a much higher lumen density than its HID counterparts, approximately 50% power reduction, and could be at full intensity in around 45-60 seconds from either a cold or hot strike, unlike its HID predecessors.